 Several months ago I received an email from a subscriber named Dawn.
 She writes:

 “Hello, my biggest challenge is just to figure out what to make for dinner!
 I’m tired of the same ol’ stuff.
 So I am always looking to try something new.”

 I know exactly what Dawn means about eating the same thing all the time.
 I have been in caught in the cycle before and it makes it hard to want to cook.
-Finding inspiration to cook at home is a lot easier, when you know ways to pick yourself out of the rut.
-I thought about what inspires me to cook and I have come up with a list of 7 ways that inspire me to cook.
+Finding ways to be inspired to cook at home is a lot easier when you know ways to pick yourself out of the rut.
+I thought about what inspires me to cook and I have come up with a list of 7 ways that inspired me to cook.
 If you are caught in a rut or even if you don’t like to cook very much, my hope is that I can help you find some inspiration to cook more at home.

 7 Ways to Become Inspired to Cook:

 Believe me when I say a clean organized kitchen makes you want to cook!
 It does.
 If your kitchen is a room that makes you feel irritated, then it’s time to take control over it.
 I cannot stand having dirty dishes in the sink or clutter all over the kitchen counter, it hurts my soul…lol!
 If everything is clean and organized, I am ready to cook!
 Cooking is relaxing and fun when you don’t have to deal with anything, but the food at hand.

 Decluttering doesn’t happen in a matter of minutes.
 It takes time, so put some thought and energy into it.
 Start organizing with a clear deck and the tools you’ll use to do the job.
 Organize your kitchen into stations and then make sure you have everything you need for that particular station within an arm’s reach.
 I find that is also important to put the more useful dishes, gadgets, and appliances in the front or in lower cabinets while putting those dishes, gadgets, and appliances that are not used on a daily basis on a top shelf or in the back of a cabinet to save time trying to access it.